 It sure helps to know how much your deck will cost before buying materials.

-Use our detailed deck cost calculator below and read on for all the information you’ll need to cost-out a deck in 2020.
+Use our detailed deck cost calculator below and read on for all the information you’ll need to cost-out a deck.

 Table of Contents

 As you can see our deck costing tool enables you to figure out the approximate cost of many types of decks based on square feet, material including composite decking, wood and pressure treated wood.
 It also takes into account whether you hire a deck builder/contractor to install it or whether you do it yourself.

 Cost to Build a Deck

 Adding a deck to your home can increase the beauty, value, and style of your home.
 A deck is a less expensive method to increase home resale value than adding an addition such as a new bedroom.